mrcgrtz/dotfiles/README.md

 ### Install Homebrew formulae

-When setting up a new Mac, you may want to install some common Homebrew formulae (after installing [Homebrew](https://brew.sh/), of course):
+When setting up a new Mac, you may want to install some common [Homebrew](https://brew.sh/) formulae:

 ```bash
 source ./init/brew/brew.sh
 ```

+This also installs Homebrew if it is not yet installed.

 #### Installed software via Homebrew